Nils277/LynxLauncherTheme/Theme_Items.md

 **DOCK_BACKGROUND_LEFT**
 The background of the dock, when it is on the left site of the screen.
  - This item **must** add have a padding defined.
 The default is (1dp , 3dp, 3dp, 3dp).
+ - The dock supports a blurred background.
+To add support in your theme, this drawable needs to be a [layerDrawable](https://developer.android.com/guide/topics/resources/drawable-resource#LayerList).
+One layer should have the name *"@android:id/mask"*.
+This layer acts as the mask to create the blur effect

 **DOCK_BACKGROUND_RIGHT**
 The background of the dock, when it is on the right site of the screen.
  - This item **must** add have a padding defined.
 The default is (3dp , 3dp, 1dp, 3dp).
+ - The dock supports a blurred background.
+To add support in your theme, this drawable needs to be a [layerDrawable](https://developer.android.com/guide/topics/resources/drawable-resource#LayerList).
+One layer should have the name *"@android:id/mask"*.
+This layer acts as the mask to create the blur effect

 **DOCK_ENTRY_BACKGROUND**
 The background of items that are placed inside the dock.
  - This item *should* implement a state selector to show when the item is clicked.